Walkerton

 March 2, 1864

-On February 28, Brigadier General Judson Kilpatrick left his encampment at Stevensburg with 4,000 picked men to raid Richmond.
+On February 28, US Brigadier General Judson Kilpatrick left his encampment at Stevensburg with 4,000 picked men to raid Richmond.
 Col. Ulric Dahlgren, son of Rear Adm.
 John Dahlgren, commanded an advance force of 500 men.

 While the main body under Kilpatrick rode along the Virginia Central Railroad tearing up track, Dahlgren rode south to the James River, hoping to cross over, penetrate Richmond's defenses from the rear, and release Union prisoners at Belle Isle.